gchq/stroom-docs/content/en/docs/user-guide/content/visualisation-assets.md

 If the assets are owned by different document then you'll need the document ID as well.
 For example, `../b565d110-508d-483c-95f7-69196479aee9/common-css.css`.

-Since visualisations may be moved between servers, it is probably a good idea to avoid absolute paths and keep to relative paths.
+Since visualisations may be moved between servers, it is probably a good idea to avoid absolute paths and only use relative paths.

 ## Configuration